tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/send-batch-events.md

 manager: "femila"
 ---
 # Send batch events
 Sends a new batched message event to an Event Hub.
 Batching reduces the number of messages that are transmitted by merging information from multiple messages into a single batch of messages.
-This reduces the number of connections established, and reduces network bandwidth by reducing the number of packet headers that are sent over the network.
+It reduces the number of connections established, and reduces network bandwidth by reducing the number of packet headers that are sent over the network.

- Sending a batch of messages is not that different from sending a single event to an Event Hub.
+ Sending a batch of messages isn't that different from sending a single event to an Event Hub.
 To enable sending batch events to an Event Hub using the REST API, the following requirements must be met:

 1. Implement the logic to create batched messages.

 2. The message body must be a valid JSON payload and follow a convention to describe each message.

-3. Set the Content-Type header to "**application/vnd.microsoft.servicebus.json**".
+3. Set the `Content-Type` header to `application/vnd.microsoft.servicebus.json`.

 ## Request